dentarg/auth0-blog/_posts/2017-12-01-mocking-api-calls-in-python.markdown

   bg_color: "#0e2338"
   image: "https://cdn.auth0.com/blog/python-restful/logo.png"
 tags:
+- python
 - api
-- python
+- mocking
 - testing
-- mocking
 ---

-**TL;DR:** In this article we are going to learn the basic features of mocking API calls in Python tests.
-We'll start by exploring the tools required, the different methods of mocking and complete with practical examples demonstrating the outlined methods of mocking.
-The final code can be found on [Github](https://github.com/kimobrian/Python-API-Testing).
+**TL;DR:** In this article, we are going to learn the basic features of mocking API calls in Python tests.
+We'll start by exploring the tools required, then we will learn different methods of mocking, and in the end we will check examples demonstrating the outlined methods.
+The final code can be found on [this GitHub repository](https://github.com/kimobrian/Python-API-Testing).

 ## Introduction